 Aurora Borealis presents: Critical Mass Big Band!

-I was the band’s music director for its first two years and led the band through its early gigs, including its very first gig at the Edmonds Unitarian Universalist Church.
-Our second gig was at the Renton Farmer’s Market.
-After a while, we realized we needed a director with more formal musical training so our bass player, Paul Nelson, stepped into the role.
-When he left the band, he was replaced on bass by Al Shabino.
-Les Norton and Barry Smith have also directed the band.
-Les recalls his time with the band as follows:
+Trombonist Doug Whiteside was the band’s first music director and led the band through its early years, including its very first gig at the Edmonds Unitarian Universalist Church.
+The members later realized that they needed a director with more formal musical training , so the band’s bassist, Paul Nelson, stepped into the role.
+When he left the band, Les Norton and Barry Smith directed the band.

-Keith initially planned to lead the band as a short time gig, but stayed around for years.
-The band was also organized into a non-profit organization at about that time as well, with Barry Smith as President and Victor Ross as Treasurer.
+Keith initially planned to lead the band for only a short time, but stayed around for years.
+The band was later directed by Barry Smith, Barry Roberts, and Jeff Ray.

-The band’s relatively short history has seen a remarkable evolution from a modest band playing just to entertain ourselves, to a popular talented group of musicians who continuely improve over time.
-I am admittedly sad to leave this wonderful group, but I know that the band will continue to entertain others and grow as a musical group for years to come.
+The band’s 20-year history has seen a remarkable evolution from a modest band playing just to entertain ourselves, to a popular and talented group of musicians who are proud to deliver polished big band performances in any venue.